alexwzk/PRLOffline/README.md

 ./PRLOffline -a 10 -b 16 -f dataset1000.dat -c

 where,

--a means to set the values of Minhash alpha
+-a means to set the value of Minhash alpha

--b means to set the values of Minhash beta
+-b means to set the value of Minhash beta

 -f means to feed in the input file path